rettopnivek/utilityf/README.md

 ls(pos = "package:utilityf")
 ```

-Details on a specific function can be obtained via:
+Details and examples for a specific function can be obtained via:
 ```
-help( "function_name" )
+help( "function" )
 ```
+subsituting the appropriate function name for "function".

 ## Authors